colejarczyk/doc/index.rst

 -----------------------

-:doc:`The Developer's Guide </developer/index>` contains information for developers who want to know more about Open Loyalty architecture and used concepts.
-This guide helps to understand how Open Loyalty works.
+:doc:`The Developer's Guide </developer/index>` contains information for developers who want to know more about Open Loyalty architecture and the concepts used within.
+This guide helps developers to understand how Open Loyalty works.

 .. toctree::
    :hidden: